Lake Tahoe Wolf Rescue

 Another source of By-Products ...

-Here are just a few of some better-quality commercial pet foods that will supply your dog or cat with fairly good nutrition.
-I am just listing the first few ingredients to give you an idea of what to look for.
-Note, these are dry-food kibble, but often the canned food has basically the same ingredients with the addition of water.
-Be sure to check all labels on a regular basis. [info on cat food below]
+Here are just a few of some better-quality commercial pet foods (both canned and dry) that will supply your dog or cat with fairly good nutrition.
+Dry foods tend to make dogs and cats drink more water, thereby putting more stress on the kidneys.
+Be sure to check all labels on a regular basis. [info on cat food below] as recalls change every month.

 For information on Twisted Bowel Syndrome, or Bloat, see my Turkey Recipe